lizmat/articles/rakuast-for-early-adopters-4.md

 The `gather` returns a `Seq` and a dynamic scope in which each `take` will *lazily* be produced as an element in that `Seq`.
 Its argument is an expression that will be executed within that dynamic scope: this can be a [`Block`](https://docs.raku.org/type/Block), but it doesn't have to be.

 The `visitor` subroutine takes a `RakuAST::Node` object as its argument, and checks that with the given `$matcher`, which is lexically visible to this subroutine.
-And then visits all of its children, with a call to itself (which is what [`&?ROUTINE`](https://docs.raku.org/language/variables#&%3FROUTINE) allows you to do.
+And then visits all of its children, with a call to itself (which is what [`&?ROUTINE`](https://docs.raku.org/language/variables#&%3FROUTINE) allows you to do).

 Finding the tree
 ----------------